-Firered is a blend of three high iron clays.
-About half of the mix is a refractory low plasticity bright red material mined in Manitoba.
-One third is a medium plastic maroon clay from Montana.
-The remainder is a bentonitic, pyritic brown clay from Saskatchewan.
-These materials complement each other very well and this mix is adjustable to deal with changes in any of the materials.
+Fire-Red is a blend of three high iron clays.
+About half of the mix is a refractory low plasticity bright red material mined in St. Rose, Manitoba.
+One third is a medium plastic maroon clay from Montana (M2).
+The remainder is a bentonitic, pyritic brown clay from Saskatchewan (A1).

-The achieve classic iron reduction variegation in bodies using this material it is necessary to tune their maturity so that they do not fully vitrify at the target temperature.
-Typically about 2% porosity or higher will give the attactive earthy warm coloration and texture.
-Thus it is best to warn your customers that ware made from such bodies should be used for non-functional purpose, or, if used for functional glazes should be fitted well and there should be a minimum of exposed unglazed clay.
+To achieve classic iron reduction variegation in bodies using this material it is necessary that they do not fully vitrify at the target temperature.
+Typically 2-3% porosity or higher will give the most attractive red coloration (on such bodies use caution for functional ware, glazes should be fitted well with a minimum of exposed unglazed clay).

 Drying Shrinkage: 5.5-6.5% Dry Strength: n/a Drying Factor: C130